dementeddevil/serilog-sinks-opensearch/README.md

 ## What is this sink

-The Serilog Opensearch sink project is a sink (basically a writer) for the Serilog logging framework.
-Structured log events are written to sinks and each sink is responsible for writing it to its own backend, database, store etc. This sink delivers the data to Opensearch, a NoSQL search engine.
+The Serilog OpenSearch sink project is a sink (basically a writer) for the Serilog logging framework.
+Structured log events are written to sinks and each sink is responsible for writing it to its own backend, database, store etc. This sink delivers the data to OpenSearch, a NoSQL search engine.
 It does this in a similar structure as Logstash and makes it easy to use Kibana for visualizing your logs.

 ## Features

-* Simple configuration to get log events published to Opensearch.
+* Simple configuration to get log events published to OpenSearch.
 Only server address is needed.
 * All properties are stored inside fields in ES.
 This allows you to query on all the relevant data but also run analytics over this data.
 * Be able to customize the store; specify the index name being used, the serializer or the connections to the server (load balanced).
 * Durable mode; store the logevents first on disk before delivering them to OS making sure you never miss events if you have trouble connecting to your OS cluster.
 * Automatically create the right mappings for the best usage of the log events in OS or automatically upload your own custom mapping.
-* Versions 1 and 2 of Opensearch supported.
+* Versions 1 and 2 of OpenSearch supported.
 Version 1.0.0 of the sink targets netstandard2.0 and therefore can be run on any .NET Framework that supports it (both .NET Core and .NET Framework), however, we are focused on testing it with .NET 6.0 to make the maintenance simpler.

 ## Quick start

-### Opensearch sinks
+### OpenSearch sinks

 ```powershell
 Install-Package serilog.sinks.opensearch